line72/usbmdistros/website/content/products/grimdor-sided,_white_or.md

 ---

 ## Vinyl
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/grimdor-the-lonely-mountain-t-shirt-white-or-red) for $24.95 :: 2-sided, white or red) *flat ship rate*
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/grimdor-the-lonely-mountain-t-shirt-white-or-red) for $24.95 :: 2-sided, white or red) *worldwide*